solidrock-technology/docs/docs/guide/events.md

 ### Facebook Pixel

 If you wish Solidrock to pass relevant data back to Facebook for your marketing and campaign purposes you can add a Facebook Pixel ID here.
-Find out where and hoe to create a [Facebook Pixel here](https://www.facebook.com/business/help/952192354843755?id=1205376682832142).
+Find out where and how to create a [Facebook Pixel here](https://www.facebook.com/business/help/952192354843755?id=1205376682832142).